 Scholars in Hearing and Aging Research Program (SHARP)

-The Scholars in Hearing and Aging Research Program (SHARP) is designed for individuals who are applying for a master’s or doctoral degree program (e.g., MPH, MHS, PhD) at the Johns Hopkins School of Public Health (JHSPH) and are interested in aging, hearing, and public health.
+The Scholars in Hearing and Aging Research Program (SHARP) is designed for individuals who are applying for a master’s or doctoral degree program (e.g., MPH, MHS, PhD) at the Johns Hopkins School of Public Health (BSPH) and are interested in aging, hearing, and public health.
 Students accepted into SHARP will be assigned an academic and research mentor at the Cochlear Center and take part in all Center training activities in conjunction with the requirements and activities of their master’s or doctoral program.

 Who can apply?

-Individuals applying for or currently enrolled in a JHSPH master’s or doctoral degree program with a strong interest in aging, hearing, and public health may apply for the SHARP Program.
+Individuals applying for or currently enrolled in a BSPH master’s or doctoral degree program with a strong interest in aging, hearing, and public health may apply for the SHARP Program.
 MPH students pursuing full- or part-time degrees are eligible to apply.

 HOW TO APPLY